 The NGSS Network States and Partners support the creation of resources to help educators and administrators as they plan and develop systems of implementation of the Next Generation Science Standards.
 See below for links to download these materials.
 These resources are generally provided under a Creative Commons Attribution License.
 Under this license, with proper attribution, educators may use or adapt materials.
 See specific resources for any exceptions for licensing.
 Also note that these resources are intended as drafts that will continually be improved as the NGSS Network receives feedback on their effectiveness.

-EQuIP Rubric for Lessons & Units: Science: (Fillable PDF) (Word)
+EQuIP Rubric for Lessons & Units: Science: (Fillable PDF) (Word) (List of Rubric Changes)

 State Science Education Standards Comparison Tool: (Fillable PDF) (Word)